craftercms/docs/source/developers/plugins/studio/form-control-plugins.rst

     </controls>

-Here's our site plugin control added to the list of controls in the site content types
+Here's our site plugin control added to the list of controls in content types

 .. image:: /_static/images/form-controls/control-plugin-added.png
     :width: 50 %